tomheston/fragility-metrics/README.md

 ## Calculators

+**Calculators can be found in the \notebooks folder.
+A partial list of notable calculators is listed here:**

 ### 1. Binary Outcomes (2×2 Tables)
 Input: a, b, c, d
 Output: p (Fisher's exact baseline p-value), fr (FI/MFQ and GFI/GFQ) and nb (RQ).